duke79/catharsis/silly_dude_tape_recorder.md

 `Silly Dude:` Okay, fine, let's talk about it.
 I want to understand.
 `Tape Recorder:` Hold on, wait, I think I got a call.

-***Tape Recorder exits conversation, goes back to the studio, will return after a few months with another sentence.***
+***Tape Recorder exits conversation, goes back to the studio, will return after a few months with another sentence, about Silly Dude.***